mikef-nl/azure-batch-rendering/plugins/blender/README.md

 **Monitor pools** - Takes you to your pools dashboard.

 #### 1. Submit your job
 Before you submit your job, you'll need to get the latest versions of your scenes input data into a blob storage container.
 These are called file groups and are used to get your assets onto the compute nodes in your pool so that the tasks in your job can access them.
 From the ```Render``` menu in Blender, select ```Azure Batch Rendering -> Submit Job -> Render movie on Ubuntu 16.4```.
-This will take you to the correct location in BatchLabs and will automatically populate the required data for your Blender scene.
+This will take you to the correct location in BatchExplorer and will automatically populate the required data for your Blender scene.

 ![](../images/blender/blender-submit-2.png)